nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 3a.
 System detects user input is invalid. <br>
 &emsp;3a1.
-System displays and error message. <br>
+System displays an error message. <br>
 &emsp;3a2.
 User enters new input. <br>
 &emsp;Steps 3a1-3a2 are repeated until user input is valid. <br>
 &emsp;Use case resumes from step 3. <br>

+--- {.dotted}

+**Use case: UC6 - Add person to json file directly** **MSS**
+1. User adds a new person to the json file.
+2. User runs the application.
+3. System reads the json file and shows the updated contact list.

+Use case ends.

+**Extensions**

+2a.
+System detects that the json file is invalid. <br>
+&emsp;2a1.
+System displays an error message. <br>
+&emsp;Use case ends. <br>

 ---